vseryakov/backendjs/README.md

 # Author
   Vlad Seryakov

-Check out the [Documentation](http://backendjs.io) for more documentation.
+Check out the [Documentation](http://backendjs.io) for more details.